netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 ## Structure

 One of the key principles of *ACI as Code* is to provide complete separation of data (*variable definition*) from logic (*infrastructure declaration*).
-This is achieved by separating the *.yaml files which contain the desired ACI state from the Terraform modules which map the definition of the desired to state to Terraform modules and resources.
+This is achieved by separating the *.yaml files which contain the desired ACI state from the Terraform modules which map the definition of the desired state to Terraform modules and resources.

 ```shell
 $ tree -L 2